fillip/aside-io/README.md

 This is a guide for someone looking to contribute to or modify ASIDE.
 If you want to spin up a new instance of ASIDE and aren't interested in it's source code, [read this instead](https://aside.io/new_instance).

-In order to use this code, you will either need to run it locally or as a heroku app.
+In order to use this code, you will either need to run it locally or as a Heroku app.
 The steps below describe both processes.

 ### Prerequisites